GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ### Installing Forseti

-You have two options when following this guide:
+You have two options when following this tutorial:

 *   (Recommended) Clone the installer repository into your local workspace:

     [Forseti Security: Terraform Google Installer](https://github.com/forseti-security/terraform-google-forseti)

-    For a stable build select the latest `module-release` branch.
+    For a stable build, select the latest `module-release` branch.

 *   Use a temporary shell workspace managed by Google:

     <a href="https://console.cloud.google.com/cloudshell/open?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fforseti-security%2Fterraform-google-forseti.git&amp;cloudshell_git_branch=modulerelease510&amp;cloudshell_working_dir=examples/install_simple&amp;cloudshell_image=gcr.io%2Fgraphite-cloud-shell-images%2Fterraform%3Alatest&amp;cloudshell_tutorial=.%2Ftutorial.md"><img src="https://gstatic.com/cloudssh/images/open-btn.svg" alt="Open in Google Cloud Shell"></a>

-    If you use this option, be sure to back up your `terraform.tfvars` file at the end of the session.
+    If you use the Cloud Shell option, be sure to back up your `terraform.tfvars` file at the end of the session.

 Regardless of which option you choose for the working environment, the steps below are the same.
 When the steps below refer to your *shell session*, this refers to whichever choice of environment you made above.